 Q: Why is this policy important?

 Connecticut College is committed to providing safe, comfortable and inclusive living environments for all students.
-This new policy acknowledges the diversity of the student population at Connecticut College, including LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer and Questioning) students, and extends the range of fair and inclusive housing options.
-The policy, originally requested by students, has been endorsed by the Student Government Association, the Campaign for Gender Identity Awareness, the LGBTQ Resource Center, the Office of Residential Education and Living, the Office of Student Life and the College’s senior administration.
+This policy acknowledges the diversity of the student population at Connecticut College, including LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer and Questioning, Intersex and Asexual) students, and extends the range of fair and inclusive housing options.
+The policy, originally requested by students, has been endorsed by the Student Government Association, the Campaign for Gender Identity Awareness, the LGBTQIA Center, the Office of Residential Education and Living, the Office of Student Life and the College’s senior administration.